SAME DAY CARE CLINIC PARTNERSHIP

 Health Education and Training

-- Had new onset of cold or flu-like symptoms (cough, fever, runny nose, sore throat, weakness or headache)?
+- Cold or flu-like symptoms (cough, fever, runny nose, sore throat, weakness or headache),

-- Returned from travel outside Manitoba (excluding travel to Western Canada, the Territories or Ontario west of Terrace Bay) in the last 14 days?
+- Returned from travel outside Manitoba, including travel within Canada, in the last 14 days,

-- Had exposure* to a confirmed COVID-19 case within 14 days? *Exposure may include scenarios or settings like large events with confirmed case(s) of COVID-19.
+- Had exposure* to a confirmed COVID-19 case within 14 days,(Note: *Exposure may include scenarios or settings like large events with confirmed case(s) of COVID-19.)

 If any of these questions apply to you, a midwife will discuss options for visiting you in your home or in hospital.
 During home visits, midwives will wear personal protective equipment.

-While childminding is still available on Tuesdays and Wednesdays, we strongly encourage making alternative child care arrangements if you can.
-If you have more than one support person for your appointment, they will be asked to wait outside, so please plan accordingly.
+We currently are not offering childminding at the Birth Centre.
+If you have more than one support person, they will be asked to wait outside, so please plan accordingly.